continusec/key-transparency/REST-API.md

 The `mutationEntryLeafHash` returned is suitable for polling against the mutation log for the wrapped map if desired.

+### Important Note
+Note that at this time the server does not attempt to validate many properties about the value that is being set.
+Specifically we do not check whether anything in the public key claims to be for the user being set.
+As such it is the responsiblity of a client to verify that any claims within the value (such as for whom the public key is valid for) before accepting the response from the server for a specific user.

 ## `GET /v1/publicKey/user@host.com`

 A public key can be retrieved for any user by making a `GET` request as follows: